bakavetsbiz/demo-dsd/README.md

 terraform init
 ```

-Fill the file: terraform/helm.tf with the appropriate values.
+Fill the file terraform/helm.tf with the appropriate values.

 ```
 terraform plan